 Focused Ultrasound Therapy

-Focused ultrasound is an early-stage, noninvasive, therapeutic technology with the potential to improve the quality of life and decrease the cost of care for patients with relapsed or persistent Graves’ disease.
+Focused ultrasound is a rapidly evolving, noninvasive, therapeutic technology with the potential to improve the quality of life and decrease the cost of care for patients with relapsed or persistent Graves’ disease.
 This novel technology focuses beams of ultrasound energy precisely and accurately on targets in the thyroid gland without damaging surrounding normal tissue.

 How it Works